-These are five simple tips that I use regularly to help me unwind after a busy day.
-If you have trouble switching off after a long day at work or have trouble sleeping at night, feel free to try them for yourself.
+These are five simple tips that I use regularly to help me unwind after a tough day.
+If you have anxieties, trouble switching off after a long day or have trouble sleeping at night, feel free to try them for yourself.

 As silly as it may sound, we often forget to smile.
 If you keep a gentle smile on your face, this calming practice can help to clear any blocked energies.

 This simple technique helps to create a feeling of safety, hence the name, while releasing any back and hip tightness.

 Simply kneel on a blanket and then rest your head and torso in a comfortable position on a cushion in front of you.
 Then, place your hands either side of the cushion with your hands higher than your head to soften the shoulders.
 Breathe gently and rest in this position for 3-5 minutes.

 Neck stretches help counteract the usual physical symptoms of stress – lifted shoulders and a tilted forward head, which usually result in shoulder pain and tension headaches.

 All you need to do is to interlace your hands behind your head and then drop your chin to your chest.
 Relax and drop your shoulders away from your ears.
 Then, turn your chin to one side for 5-10 gentle breaths, repeating the same on the other side.
 Now, bring your chin back to the centre, and slowly lift your head.